HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 With your documents integrated, you can begin querying your knowledge base using the provided tools:

-1. **Perform Queries**: Click on Chat to use the AI Store interface to chat across your integrated documents with ChatGPT Like interface.
+1. **Perform Queries**: Click on Chat to use the AI Store interface to chat across your integrated documents with ChatGPT-Like interface.

 ![Chat](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/zDIzJgZ/Qi2YYaz5DXouem8lqcvdm.Screenshot-2024-05-03-at-17.57.12.png "Chat")

 ![Source and chuncks](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/zDIzJgZ/Jfx8GgfNuAGJuzUYmgvPC.Screenshot-2024-05-03-at-18.08.25.png "Source and chuncks")

-!!! info "Access"
+!!! info "Control"

     As you can observe, sources are cited along with the option to view all chunks used to formulate the response.
 This feature allows you to thoroughly understand and challenge the AI's responses before making any decisions.

 2. **Customize Query Handling**: Adjust settings like Self-Query and Enhance User Query to improve retrieval accuracy.

-!!! info "Access"
+!!! info "Notice"

     Please note that this adds an additional call to the LLM, which may slow down response times and consume more tokens.